Sparsity-Driven EEG Channel Selection for Brain-Assisted Speech Enhancement: Sparsity-Driven BASEN

 In case $\tau$ approaches 0, the distribution turns to be more discrete and the sampled weights reduce to one-hot vectors approximately, so that each neuron can select a certain input channel~\cite{maddison2016concrete}.
 The probability $p_{nk}$ of neuron $k$ selecting channel $n$ is given by

 The probability vectors $p_{k}=[p_{1k},\ldots,p_{Qk}]^T$ will converge to be one-hot as well.
 For testing, we can directly select the channel with the maximum probability at each neuron.

-As the training of GCS usually starts from a large temperature $\tau$, which makes $w_{nk}$ close to $1/Q$~\cite{jang2016categorical}, the output of every selection neuron is almost the average of all channels.
-The relatively larger SE module thus cannot obtain valid inputs from the selector layer at the beginning and the entire model cannot be trained efficiently or stably.
+As the training of GCS usually starts from a large temperature $\tau$, which makes $w_{nk}$ close to $1/Q$~\cite{jang2016categorical}, the output of every selection neuron is almost the average of all channels. {The use of annealing strategy for training can lower the temperature and the resulting weights at different selection neurons might differ over time, but the outcomes heavily depend on downstream tasks.
+For small-size tasks, e.g., AAD, speech {envelope} construction~\cite{strypsteen2021end, narayanan2019analysis,narayanan2020optimal}, the front-end GCS can be easily trained.
+As the considered BASEN ($\approx$0.6M) is much larger than the selection layer, a direct joint training of front-end GCS and back-end BASEN is difficult, where many initial iterations seem irrelevant as the relatively larger SE module cannot obtain valid inputs from the selector layer.
+The obtained selection weights cannot reflect informative task-guided clues, i.e., non-optimal in target speaker perception.
+Nevertheless, this classic GCS will still be compared in Sec.~\ref{sec:result}.}

 \textbf{Residual training stage:} In order to alleviate the training difficulty in GCS, we design a special residual connection, see Fig.~\ref{fig:model}(d).
 Instead of directly using the output of the GCS $z=[z_{1},\ldots,z_{k}]^T$, we pad it along the channel dimension to be the same size of original EEG input, which are then added with the original EEG signal as